Limit Models in Strictly Stable Abstract Elementary Classes: Reduced Towers

 \begin{proposition} Suppose $\K$ satisfies Assumption \ref{assm}.(1), (2), and (4).
 Suppose further that that, for every reduced tower $(\bar M, \bar a, \bar M) \in \K_{\mu, \alpha}^*$, $\bar M$ is continuous at limit ordinals of cofinality $\delta$.
 Then $\K$ satisfies $(\mu, \delta)$-symmetry for non $\mu$-splitting. \end{proposition}

-\begin{proof} The proof is an easy adaptation of \cite[Theorem 5.$(b)\to(a)$]{Va2}.
-The same argument works; the only adaptation is to require every limit model to in fact be a $(\mu, \delta)$ limit model that the tower $\T$ be of length $\delta+1$\footnote{In a happy coincidence, the notation in that proof already agrees with this change.}. \end{proof}
+\begin{proof} The proof is an easy adaptation of \cite[Theorem 3.$(b)\to(a)$]{Va2}.
+The same argument works; the only adaptations are to require that every limit model to in fact be a $(\mu, \delta)$ limit model and that the tower $\T$ be of length $\delta+1$\footnote{In a happy coincidence, the notation in that proof already agrees with this change.}. \end{proof}